Monitoring your system to know if there are any faults.

 The server is checked through an ordinary web browser.

-Exampel with 12 radios and 2 operators connected
+System exampel with 27 radios and 5 operators

 To activate the monitoring function from each operator, an option needs to be installed in the Mimer SoftRadio software.
 It will then report connected radios etc to a predefined IP-address where the InfoServer is.

 The next generation of the InfoServer will implement an SNMP agent that supports SNMP v1 and v2c, and possibly v3.

 It will respond to all standard requests supported by a typical Debian Linux system’s SNMP daemon (including the System objects from RFC-1213).

 Functionality that is standard of the Linux SNMP daemon such as monitoring of these standard objects, as well as setting up SNMP traps for them, can be configured.

 R2 of the InfoServer will also have Mimer-specific objects (with a Mimer-specific MIB definition file).

 This will be at least:

 - number of radios not visible at any operator